polito-se2-25-08/participium/retrospective/Retrospective-Sprint_3.md

 ### Macro statistics

-- Number of stories committed vs done :
+- Number of stories committed vs. done 3/11
-- Total points committed vs done :
+- Total points committed vs. done 22/54
-- Nr of hours planned vs spent (as a team) :
+- Nr of hours planned vs. spent (as a team) 99/93

 **Remember**  a story is done ONLY if it fits the Definition of Done: